atomvm/atomvm_adc/doc/guide.md

 The `adc:start/1` and `adc:start/2` functions will initialize a specified GPIO pin for ADC readings.
 The `adc:start/2` function allows users to specify the bit width and attenuation associated with the specified pin (see below).
 Both functions return a reference to the ADC pin, which is used in subsequent operations.

 The `adc:read/1` and `adc:read/2` operations are used to read values from an input pin.
-Readings are given in both raw and millivoltage values, both integers, expressed as a pair `{Raw, MilliVolts}`.
-Teh `adc:read/2` function can be used to specify additional options to control the behavior of the read operation (see below).
+Readings are given in both raw values and millivolts, both integers, expressed as a pair `{Raw, MilliVolts}`.
+The `adc:read/2` function can be used to specify additional options to control the behavior of the read operation (see below).

 The range of raw values is determined by the configured bit width, specified as an option in the `adc:start/2` function, e.g., `adc:start(Pin, [{bit_width, bit_10}])`.
 The `adc:start/1` function will supply a default bit width of `bit_12`.